yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 bunnei also continues on his campaign to rewrite the kernel and its codebase.
 This time, he has been tidying up the [memory management code](https://github.com/yuzu-emu/yuzu/pull/5953) and refactoring the implementation to be closer to the latest Switch firmware in order to make it easier to import code from newer firmware.

-Additionally, he changed the implementation of [fibers](https://en.wikipedia.org/wiki/Fiber_(computer_science)) to [use unique_ptr instead of shared_ptr](https://github.com/yuzu-emu/yuzu/pull/6006).
+Additionally, he changed the implementation of [fibers](https://en.wikipedia.org/wiki/Fiber_(computer_science)) to [use unique_ptr instead of shared_ptr](https://github.com/yuzu-emu/yuzu/pull/6006), and later [changed it again to use weak_ptr](https://github.com/yuzu-emu/yuzu/pull/6041) since it's a solution more appropiate for this case.

 Fibers are similar to threads, except they can't be executed in parallel.
 Instead, they *yield* control to other fibers in a process.
 In yuzu, they're used to have better control over thread scheduling, working as tools for the kernel to quickly pause and resume emulated guest threads from within the application, without having to rely on the OS scheduler.

 Previously, fibers were managed through a special object called a `shared pointer`, a kind of variable that stores the memory addresses of other objects - it “references” them.
-In particular, this variable keeps track of how many references to an object exist in the program, and the memory won't be freed until the total amount of references is zero (i.e. when the object isn't being used anymore).
+In particular, this variable keeps track of how many `shared_ptr` references to an object exist in the program, and the memory won't be freed until the total amount of references is zero (i.e. when the object isn't being used anymore).
 If these references aren't managed with proper care, some pointers may retain memory and never free it, resulting in memory leaks.
-For this reason, bunnei changed the implementation to use a different kind of object, a `unique pointer`, which is similar to the `shared pointer` but it doesn't allow the existence of more than one reference to the object, solving the problem of loose references causing memory leaks.
+For this reason, bunnei changed the implementation to use a different kind of object, a `weak pointer`, which is similar to the `shared pointer` but it doesn't increase the reference counter, nor is it capable of deleting the original referenced object.
+Thus, the referenced memory will be free only when the original pointer is deleted, regardless of how many other `weak_ptr` references to the same memory exist, eliminating the memory leaks caused by the old implementation.

 One of the many tasks of the kernel is to assign resources to processes whenever they ask for them.
 For this reason, [epicboy](https://github.com/ameerj) started the work necessary to [utilize a more accurate resource_limit implementation](https://github.com/yuzu-emu/yuzu/pull/5877), in order to match the hardware behaviour more closely.